KTH/skog/docs/01-nodejs-context.md

 Contexts (both in React and Node.js) is usually a tool that is more useful when developing a library or a framework where you have **partial** access to your data.

 In the example above, imagine that you are building a library with the functions `a` and `c`, but the function `b` is provided by the user.
-In this case, such function will be provided as a callback.
+In this case, the user will provide the function as an argument:

 ```ts
 import { a, c } from "a-library";